Multisite Extension User Guide

 The plugin initiates the export and sends the archive to the specified location.

-6.2 Import a WordPress standalone website to a multisite network
+5.2 Import a WordPress standalone website to a multisite network

 Importing a standalone WordPress website into a network of sites has no effect on the rest of the network; only the subsite that you overwrite, if any, is affected.

-You will receive a prompt to enter the newly imported website name, which will be used in the URL:
+Press the Proceed button to confirm the import.
+You will receive a prompt to enter the newly imported website name, which will be used in the URL

 The standalone site import will only replace the subsite’s database, media, themes, and plugins.
 The process has no effect on the multisite network as a whole.
 If you choose to import to a new subsite, it will be created and added to your multisite network’s subsite count.
 No data on your existing sites will be overwritten if you create a new subsite.